 - Clean all surfaces pretty much daily.
 Kitchen and bathroom counters need to look like you can eat off of them.
 And if you have any gunk around sinks, get an old toothbrush and scrub it away.

 - Speaking of the kitchen and bathrooms … everything has to be spotless.
 This means stainless steel, taps, nozzles sparkle.
 Appliances are free of fingerprints or food.
 The bathtub and ESPECIALLY toilets are clean as can be.
 Sinks are wiped down a few times a day.
+An hour spent learning how to install a tile back splash could pay off in much more money when you do sell, for example.
 The saying goes: kitchens and bathrooms sell your house quickly.

 - If you have pets vacuum or sweep up the shedding hair a few times a day.
 We have 3 cats and a Newfoundland dog and boy oh boy do they shed a lot.
 It didn’t help that we were trying to sell in June.